A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Low-Complexity Converse Bound for MACC-PDA

 The corresponding cardinalities are

 Consequently, Line~12 selects a column with the largest intersection cardinality.
-Among columns ${3,4,5}$, which all attain the maximum value, we arbitrarily select $k'=3$.
+Among columns ${3,4,5}$, which all attain the maximum value, without loss of generality, we select $k'=3$.
 Following Lines~13--15, the accumulated set is updated to $\mathcal{S}=\mathcal{I}_3$, the cumulative sum becomes $S=|\mathcal{S}|=3$, and column 3 is removed from $\mathcal{K}_{\text{remain}}$.
 This greedy selection procedure is repeated until all columns have been processed.
 The detailed operations at each iteration are listed in Table~\ref{tab-selection-columns}.
-After the final iteration, Line~17 returns the greedy converse bound $R=\frac{S}{F}=\frac{4}{6}=\frac{2}{3}$.
+After the final iteration, Line~16 returns the greedy converse bound $R=\frac{S}{F}=\frac{4}{6}=\frac{2}{3}$.

-Finally, we compare the proposed greedy converse bound with the IC converse in Section~\ref{sec-converse-IC} for the user-retrieve array $\mathbf{U}$ under consideration.
-The IC converse requires evaluating all permutations of the $5$ user requests, resulting in $5! = 120$ possible orderings.
-According to \eqref{eq-le-R_max}, the IC converse bound is given by
+We compare the proposed greedy converse bound with the IC converse bound in Section~\ref{sec-converse-IC} for the user-retrieve array $\mathbf{U}$.
+For the considered example, the files are partitioned according to the MN placement with parameter $t$, where each subfile $W_{\mathcal{J}}$ corresponds to a subset $\mathcal{J}\subseteq[\Lambda]$ with $|\mathcal{J}|=t$.
+Under this placement, the IC converse bound in \eqref{eq-le-R_max} can be written as